 When you graph this function on an x-y coordinate system it looks like this:

-One simplistic way to look at this equation is that the hang of the chain, the y value, is the average (the division by 2) of the effect of each of the two end “anchor” posts “pushing up” against gravity, with the x value being the horizontal distance from the center of the chain.
-In the middle, where x is zero, gravity has the “maximum gravitational pull” allowed by the two anchors and the length of the chain.
+One simple way to look at this equation is that the hang of the chain, the y value, is the average (the division by 2 in that formula) of the effect of each of the two end “anchor” posts, which are “pushing up” against gravity.
+The x value is the horizontal distance from the center of the chain.
+In the middle, where x is zero, gravity exerts the “maximum gravitational pull” allowed by the two anchors and the length of the chain.

 The great physicist Erwin Schrödinger (1887–1961), he of “Schrödinger’s cat” fame who defined many key understandings of quantum physics, suggested that the value e itself likely comes from the behavior of the smallest things in the universe, the forces making up atoms.
 It defines a kind of “natural curvature factor” for our universe that shows up in everything from a seashell on the beach to your bank account interest calculation.